poldp/Intern-Attendance/README.md

                                                 # Intern-Attendance

-Status:
-1.Working on it.
-2.completed.
-3.looking for help.
+           To Create a script to mark attendence of interns on the basis of status or queries recieved on mail.